(+237) 621789948/690370827

 We are guided by a diverse, committed team of human rights professionals, legal experts, field advocates, and community organizers.

-Jimmy Billy Fokum
+Captain Jimmy Billy Fokum

 General High Commissioner(GHC)